Invitational Leadership Institute 2020 - Application Available Now

-The Area 3 Writing Project’s Invitational Summer Institute invites 15-20 teachers representing different grade levels, experience, school districts, and curricular areas to discuss writing practices, examine and critique current research, and engage in professional and personal writing.
+The Area 3 Writing Project’s Invitational Leadership Institute for the Teaching of Writing invites 15-20 teachers representing different grade levels, experience, school districts, and curricular areas to discuss writing practices, examine and critique current research, and engage in professional and personal writing.

 The Writing Project recognizes the expertise of successful classroom teachers and puts these teachers to work teaching others.
 This is a model that celebrates superior teaching and superior teachers, a model that puts a premium on what is working and what is possible in all classrooms

 Who should apply?